exercism/docs/mentoring/choosing_a_solution.md

 Hovering on a row gives you lots more detail.
 You can see more about the user: their name, location, and reputation (which is an indicator of whether they are a contributor or mentor themselves) as well as how many times they've been mentored before.
 You'll also see some blurb they've written explaining what they're looking to get out of the track.
-As you start mentoring people, you'll also see whether you've mentored them before, and if you've favourited them.
+As you start mentoring people, you'll also see whether you've mentored them before, and if you've favorited them.

 The blurb on the tooltip is a first indicator about whether this student is right for you.
 Do their knowledge gaps match your expertise?